ifBars/MLVInspector/README.md

-# MLVInspector.Dioxus
+# MLVInspector

-**MLVInspector.Dioxus** is a Rust + Dioxus desktop frontend for inspecting .NET assemblies and visualizing MLVScan / ILInspector analysis results.
+**MLVInspector** is a Rust + Dioxus desktop frontend for inspecting .NET assemblies and visualizing MLVScan / ILInspector analysis results.

 It provides a desktop UI over a long-lived `ILInspector.Worker` subprocess, letting you open an assembly, explore its methods and IL, and review scan findings in a richer interface than a raw CLI response.